Gauravdanece/-Civil-material-calculator-privacy-policy/README.md

+# Civil-material-calculator-privacy-policy

-# Privacy Policy
+## Privacy Policy

-This repository contains the privacy policy for [Civil Material Calculator].
+This repository contains the privacy policy for Civil Material Calculator.

 ## 📄 Files